CalebSLane/template-project/README.md

 Logging
 Backup

-Other technologies in this template project are:
+Other technologies in this template-project are:

 Spring Boot
 NGINX